CarletonComputerScienceSociety/ccss-docs/docs/student-handbook/4-careers/4-coding-interviews.md

 * Try and de-formalize the situation.
 Interviews are only as scary as you make them!
 Find common ground and use the interviewer's questions as a hint of how they want the conversation to go.
 Remember to make the interview a _conversation_, not a question and answer period.
-* Study up on common interview problems from the suggested sites in the sidebar, but don't memorize.
+* Study up on common interview problems from the suggested sites below, but don't memorize.
 Anyone who has interviewed someone before can tell when you're pretending to struggle with a problem.
 If you've seen a problem before, be polite and honest about it.
 Obviously, you should still make sure they know you know the solution.